 - The primary owner and handler, if different from the owner, must be a NAVHDA International member.

-- “VC” titled dogs are not eligible to run in another Invitational
+- Dogs that have previously passed the Invitational are not eligible to run in another Invitational.

 Test Instructions -- Field Work